Dolly Parton announces series of shows on Las Vegas Strip

 Rock & Roll Hall of Fame inductee Dolly Parton has announced she will perform a limited engagement on the Las Vegas Strip.

 “To say I’m excited would be an understatement.
 I haven’t worked Vegas in years and I’ve always loved singing there.
 I’m looking so forward to the shows in The Colosseum at Caesars and I hope you are as well.
 See you there!”
-Dolly Parton said in the release.
+Parton said in the release announcing the show.

+In an interview in February 2022, Parton said a multi-week run was not in her plans.
+She rarely considered it until asked.

+“I really haven’t given that any thought.
+It’s not likely, because I’ve been performing for so many years … I love Vegas, I love seeing the shows, and I’ll continue to do shows here and there now and then.
+But as far as being full blown back at it, I doubt that that’s going to happen.”